d0k3/GodMode9/data/README.md

 ### Basic functionality
 * Manage files on all your data storages: You wouldn't have expected this, right?
 Included are all standard file operations such as copy, delete, rename files and create folders.
 Use the L button to mark multiple files and apply file operations to multiple files at once.
 * Make screenshots: Press R+L anywhere.
-Screenshots are in BMP format.
+Screenshots are stored in PNG format.
 * Use multiple panes: Press R+left|right.
 This enables you to stay in one location in the first pane and open another in the second pane.
 * Search drives and folders: Just press R+A on the drive / folder you want to search.
 * Compare and verify files: Press the A button on the first file, select `Calculate SHA-256`.
 Do the same for the second file.
 If the two files are identical, you will get a message about them being identical.
 On the SDCARD drive (`0:`) you can also write a SHA file, so you can check for any modifications at a later point.